JonMartinson/ecology_DFE/README.md

 3. Unzip the `all.poolcount.zip` file in the `data` folder to access the data required for calculating gene fitnesses.

 ## BarSeq Fitness calculations
 To genenerate fitnesses from the `all.poolcount` file (an output of the Feba pipeline described here doi.org/10.1128/mBio.00306-15), run the `mult_t0_pipeline.R` script located within the `scripts_2023/pipeline` folder.
 Fitness calculations are a hybrid of the methods used in doi.org/10.1128/mBio.00306-15 and doi.org/10.1038/s41564-020-00800-z.
-Alternatively, the calculated fitnesses are available in the `fitness.Rdata` file.
+The resulting file -- `data/S0_barseq_fitnesses_20220722.csv` -- is ~ 2.26 Gb.

 ## Figures